Skip to main content

 Configuration

-From projects
+From contracts

 • Manually enter as many rows as needed in the dynamic table (only possible if no catalog is set for the table's object)